Songfacts®: You can leave comments about the song at the bottom of the page.

 Contrary to what many listeners believed, this is not about menstruation and it does not advocate domestic violence.
 Cooper is singing about how women bleed from the heart, mind and soul.
 Several feminist groups protested this song, but it is actually a sympathetic look at domestic abuse.
 It's a rare song where Cooper doesn't try to shock, but takes the side of the victim.

-Alice Cooper wrote this song with his guitarist Dick Wagner, who also wrote the ballads "You And Me" and "I Never Cry" with Cooper.
+Alice Cooper and his guitarist Dick Wagner also wrote the ballads "You And Me" and "I Never Cry" together.
 Alice called this style "Heavy Metal Housewife Rock," and explained in an interview with Creem: "I did those songs totally out of spite.
 I kept reading so many interviews and articles that I said I was never considered musical.
 Best rock show they ever saw, but musically lacking.
 They kept saying I was a performer but didn't write anything.
 So I said, 'Oh yeah?
 Yeah?
 Wait till you hear this!'"